facebookarchive/asio-utilities/README.md

 on multiple wait handles; it's fairly common to want to combine this with another option, such as mapping or filtering with an async function.

-These functions are named according to a matric of their attributes:
+These functions are named according to their attributes:

 First, how they take and return arguments according to types:
  * v - Vector